ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 **27.** Take a closer look at the `OUTPUT` from step 20, and you will see a line that says `[INFO] submitting transaction issue with args MagnetoCorp,00004,2020-01-31,2020-04-30,1000000,0.03`.
 To double check that the paper we just submitted, `MagnetoCorp:00004` indeed has been set with a rate of 0.05, instead of the 0.03 passed through the `issue` transaction, let's add a helper function called `getPaperRate` in section 8.

-# Section 8: Add a helper function to the paper contract, test in debugging session (*These instructions have been modified for IBM Blockchain Platform Extension v1.0.3*)
+# Section 8: Add a helper function to the paper contract, test in debugging session

 **1.** Go back to `papercontract.js`.
 Add the following code block right after the `instantiate` function: